agbilotia1998/Lecture-Connect/README.md

 Type ``` npm start ``` to start the server on your localhost.

 - Deploying the project on Heroku.

 Create a heroku account.
 Create a new app.
-Under the deploy tab of your newly created app select ``` connect to github ``` and enter the name of your repository which you want to deploy.
-Wait for the app to be deployed.In case of errors use heroku logs.
+Under the deploy tab of your newly created app.
+Select ``` connect to github ``` and enter the name of your repository which you want to deploy.
+Wait for the app to be deployed.
+In case of errors see heroku logs.

 ## Exploring the Project